 - Remove your handlebars.
 (I prefer to do this using the stem front plate, so I don’t have to readjust the headset bearings.)

 6. For best protection, remove accessories, such as a bike computer and bottle cages.

 7. Place a fork spacer in the frame to help prevent crushing the fork blades.

 8. You may also want to use wheel plugs in the hubs.

-9. Wrap the tubes of the frame of the bike with padding, such as towels, bubble wrap or foam.
+9. Wrap the tubes of the frame of the bike with padding, such as towels, foam or bubble wrap (a good way to recycle the packaging from your Vitacost order).
 I also recommend wrapping the seat, seat post, wheels and handlebars to reduce the risk of scratched or chipped paint.
 Protect the derailleur by wrapping it up and tucking it in a secure spot.

 10. Carefully and strategically place all items in your bike case, zip it up and get ready for check-in.

 Hint: Be prepared to pay between $50 and $150 each way for your bike bag to fly.
 Good luck and safe travels!

 Amy Marsh is a four-time Ironman champion, two-time IronDistance champion, and was named the 2010 USAT Long Distance Triathlete of the Year.
 Brandon Marsh has been competing in triathlons since 1988, and can be counted on to be a top-10 contender in every event he enters.
 Got a question about swim-bike-run or sports nutrition for Team Marsh?
 Email them at firstname.lastname@example.org.
 ‘Like’ them on Facebook or follow on Twitter: Brandon @BrandonMarshTX and Amy @AmyCMarsh.